TekkyT/MoonshinersGUI/README.txt

 -------------------------------------------------------------
 GAME CONTAINS AS OF NOW:

-(almost) fully functional game environment. only thing missing there is the option to sell your moonshine.
+fully functional game environment.

 Setup in Java Swing for ease of access and ease of modification.
 Player class for ease of modification.

 -------------------------------------------------------------
 TO BE ADDED

+black market needs added

 I will be adding a LOT of adventure elements to this game very shortly.
 Remember this is just the framework for the game.